Baclofen for Alcohol Withdrawal

 It is imperative to seek help if you abuse both substances.

-Why Do People Mix Alcohol and Baclofen?
+Why Do People Mix Alcohol Consumption and Baclofen?

 Baclofen and alcohol are both depressants.
 Depressants lower the neurotransmission levels in your brain, which creates a mellow, relaxed feeling.
 Some people like the feeling of lowered inhibitions from alcohol together with muscle relaxation from baclofen.